23 - 29 June 2025 - Broad Chalke, Salisbury

 About

-The Chalke Valley History Trust was established in May 2012 by the founders of Chalke History Festival to create a charitable entity that would promote the understanding and enjoyment of history.
+The Chalke History Trust was established in May 2012 by the founders of Chalke History Festival to create a charitable entity that would promote the understanding and enjoyment of history.

 The founders believe passionately that it is vital for people of all ages to learn about the past in order to understand how it has shaped our modern world and to look to the future with a knowledge of the experience of past generations and the lessons of history.

-The Trust’s subsidiary, Chalke Valley History Festivals Limited, operates the UK’s largest festival devoted to history: the Chalke History Festival.
+The Trust’s subsidiary, Chalke History Festivals Limited, operates the UK’s largest festival devoted to history: the Chalke History Festival.
 The festival takes place annually at the end of June in an area of outstanding natural beauty ten miles west of Salisbury.
 The festival offers a unique combination of literary festival and living history entertainment including talks, debates, combat re-enactments and interactive experiences

 The Chalke History Festival for Schools provides a wide range of activities for schools, designed to inspire, excite and inform young people, whatever stage they have reached in their school history journey.
 These include living history displays from across time, a field full of historic items and talks by leading historians on curriculum topics relevant to GCSE and A level.